holgersindbaek/JSONReadWrite/README.md

-# PListReadWrite
+# JSONReadWrite

-A Rubymotion module to make light work of writing to and reading from plist files.
+A Rubymotion module to make light work of writing to and reading from JSON files.

+Basically a copy of PlistReadWrite from the guys at Katana Labs - https://github.com/KatanaCode/PListReadWrite.

 ## Installation

 Add the following to your app's Gemfile

-    gem 'plist_read_write'
+    gem 'json_read_write'

 Alternatively, it's a small file so you can just copy/paste it directly to your app.